Shashank-kumar-Yadav/Excel-Sales-Analytics/README.md

 ## Soft Skills:

-- [x]	Refined understanding of Sales & Finance Reports
+- [x] **Refined Understanding of Sales & Finance Reports**: Deep comprehension of the nuances in crafting impactful reports.

-- [x]	Designing user-centric reports with empathy in mind.
+- [x] **User-Centric Report Design**: Designing reports with empathy for end-users to enhance usability.

-- [x]	Optimization of report generation through meticulous fine-tuning.
+- [x] **Optimization Skills**: Meticulous fine-tuning for efficient and effective report generation.

-- [x]	Developing a systematic approach to devising a report building plan.
+- [x] **Systematic Report Building Approach**: Developing a systematic approach to constructing reports for consistency and reliability.